MicrosoftDocs/VBA-Docs/api/Publisher.OLEFormat.ProgId.md

 ## Example

 This example loops through all the linked OLE object shapes on the first page of the active document and updates all linked Excel worksheets.
-This example assumes there is at least one shape on the first page of the active publication.
+This example assumes that there is at least one shape on the first page of the active publication.

 ```vb
 Sub UpdateLinkedOLEObject()